fever-ch/http-ping/README.md

 This piece of software is similar to the usual [_ping networking utility_](https://en.wikipedia.org/wiki/Ping_(networking_utility)) but instead of working on top of ICMP, it works on top of
 HTTP/S.

-Http-Ping is a small, free, easy-to-use command line utility that probes a given URL and displays relevant statistics.
+Http-Ping is a small, free, easy-to-use command-line utility that probes a given URL and displays relevant statistics.
 It is similar to the popular ping utility, but works over HTTP/S instead of ICMP, and with a URL instead of a computer name/IP address. http-ping supports IPv6 addresses.

 ## Platforms